akshatspeaking/AC-JS-functions/Ex1-explanation.md

 - Let user enter a name using `prompt`
 - Using alert display `Hello Name`
-- Now convert the name to `uppercase` letter using `.toUpperCase()` function like `"hello".toUpperCase()`
+- Now convert the name to `uppercase` letters using `.toUpperCase()` function like `"hello".toUpperCase()`
 - If the name of user is `Sam` instead of `Hello Sam` say `Welcome Sam`.

 ### Function Expression

-You can store `value` in a variable and function in JS are objects and object is value.
-So you can also store a function in a variable.
+As you have learnt already. you can store any `value` in a `variable`.
+In JS, functions are objects, and object is also type of value.
+So, you can also store a function in a variable.
 This kind of function where you store them like an expression in a variable is called _function expression._

 Example: